Why You Need Digital Discovery and Data Insights

-The Agency I want to work with just pitched us Discovery?
+The Agency I want to work with just pitched us Discovery and Insights?
 Why?

-[Part 1 in our series: The Importance of Discovery]
+[Part 1 in our series: The Importance of Discovery and Insights]

 You found them.
 They are the agency you want to work with.
-They get design, maybe have the development resources you need and know the technology you think you need.
-You fleshed out an RFP (request for proposal) as detailed as could be (or not at all).
-Next, you had one call with them, in which they said they want to “Do Discovery” first before giving you a formal proposal to design or build ANYTHING.
+They get design, understand digital marketing, maybe have the development resources you’re looking for, and know the technology you think you need.
+You fleshed out an RFP (Request for Proposal) as detailed as could be (or not at all).
+Next, you had one call with them, in which they said they want to “Do Discovery and Provide Insights” first before giving you a formal proposal to design, build or market ANYTHING.
 AND, they want you to pay for this.

 So, “Let me get this straight”, you think, “Why would I pay you to do a proposal for us and not actually deliver what we are asking for?”

-Firstly, let me tell you that you may have picked the perfect agency.
-More-so than not, unless the agency has a very cookie cutter package for building a website and your business (and audience) or needs just a handful of pages and is very easy to market (super simple), they are probably right to do a Discovery.
+First, let me tell you that you may have picked the perfect agency.
+More-so than not, unless the agency has a very cookie cutter package for building a website or just a handful of pages and is very easy to market (super simple), they are probably right to do a Discovery.
 Let me explain.

 The Challenges of Discovery